 Forums: Another great but underutilized way to get market content is by using forums.
 These are websites where people gather to discuss all sorts of topics on the internet.
 Generally speaking, most forums are easy to at least get profile links from.
 But, if you offer value and don’t act like a spammer, forums are awesome ways to build up traffic and quality links fast.

-5 Content Marketing Examples to Learn From
+5 Content Marketing Strategies to Learn From

 If you’re anything like me, you find it helpful to see examples of what you’re trying to learn about.
 Fortunately, many companies carry out content marketing strategies with great success.
 Let’s look at some amazing content marketing strategy examples.
 I’ll also cover how you can use their strategies for your business.